lce-Cream/Scala_training/airflow_helm/readme.md

 ---

 What purpose does pod with postgres serve, what does it store?
 I think it's like sqlite in airflow standalone mode.

+---

+Last and olny time I successfully installed custom airflow helm chart, it took 15 mins of pods crushing and restarting.
+Is there a specific order in which pods must be ready to finish whole process, and before they align in right order you have to wait or what?
+And how do I check pods logs if they constantly restart.
+I don't get it.